drugis/drugis.org/software/addis2/stories.md

 Implementation checklist:

 - The user can select a study (IFF owner of the project)
-- The user is alerted if they choose study that does not contain selected criteria/alternatives
+- The user is alerted if they choose a study that does not contain selected criteria/alternatives
 - The user is made aware of incompatible studies through an icon in the selection list

 User interface: